wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/exchange-hybrid-deployment-requirements/includes/1-introduction.md

 One of the main advantages of running an on-premises Exchange Server environment is that you can connect your environment in a seamless way to Exchange Online and Microsoft 365.
 This connection is called a hybrid deployment.

-A hybrid deployment allows you to move mailboxes between your on-premises and cloud environments and share a common global address list (GAL).
-Your users have the same experience, no matter if their mailbox is located on a local Exchange server or in Exchange Online.
+A hybrid deployment enables an organization to move mailboxes between its on-premises and cloud environments and share a common global address list (GAL).
+Its users have the same experience, whether their mailbox is located on a local Exchange server or in Exchange Online.

 Even if you don’t plan to migrate mailboxes from your on-premises environment to the cloud, a hybrid deployment still enables you to: